narrative-io/narrative-rfc/nql.md

 #### 10.6.2 Querying External Access Rules

-An Access Rule ID, defined in section 5.1.2 as an identifier for the Access Rule that governs the query's permission, is added after the company identifier.
-When querying data in an external company seat, an access rule id always follows `_source_company_id`.
+An access rule name, defined in section 5.1.5 as a unique, human-readable name for a specific access rule in a company seat, is added after the company identifier.
+When querying data in an external company seat, an access rule name always follows `_source_company_slug`.

 ##### Example